MinaProtocol/mina/frontend/website/docs/hackathon.md

 ## GraphQL Workshop

-We will be hosting the GraphQL workshop at 10pm PST on Friday, 11/1.
+We will be hosting the GraphQL workshop at 10pm PST on Friday, 11/1, at the Terra stage.
+The link to our GraphQL API is [here]("http://graphql.o1test.net/graphql").

 ## Hackathon Challenges